×

 Air dry in the sun

-UV rays from sunlight and fresh air are the most effective powerful tools when it comes to taking on mold removal.
+UV rays from sunlight and fresh air are the most effective tools when it comes to taking on mold removal.
 Like most other fungi, mold grows in moist areas, so the combination of sun and fresh air helps dry the vehicle out, making it impossible for mold to survive.
 We recommend moving your car to a sunny parking spot and opening up the doors and windows (including the sunroof).
 A few hours should see all of the dampness and moisture dry out.

 A thorough inspection of your car